 Dovercourt-Wallace Emerson-Junction Schools

-Dovercourt-Wallace Emerson-Junction has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
+This neighbourhood has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
 There are 14 public schools, 10 Catholic schools, 1 private school, and 2 alternative/special schools serving Dovercourt-Wallace Emerson-Junction.
-The special programs offered at local schools include International Baccalaureate, French Immersion, and Advanced Placement.
+The special programs offered at local schools include French Immersion, International Baccalaureate, and Advanced Placement.

 Public Schools